The Matrix-Vector Product A\vect{x}

 \[\begin{split}A= \begin{bmatrix} 1 & 0 & 3 \\ 1 & 1 & 5 \\ -1 & 1 & -1 \end{bmatrix}\end{split}\]

 The three given vectors span the entire space \(\mathbb{R}^3\) if and only if the matrix \(A\) has three pivot positions.
-Using elementary row operations we find that A has the following reduced echelon form.
+Using elementary row operations we find that A has the following reduced echelon form:

-\[\begin{split}A= \begin{bmatrix} 1 & 0 & 3 \\ 1 & 1 & 5 \\ -1 & 1 & -1 \end{bmatrix}\sim \begin{bmatrix} 1 & 0 & 3 \\ 0 & 1 & 2 \\ 0 & 0 & 0 \end{bmatrix}\end{split}\]
+\[\begin{split}A= \begin{bmatrix} 1 & 0 & 3 \\ 1 & 1 & 5 \\ -1 & 1 & -1 \end{bmatrix}\sim \begin{bmatrix} 1 & 0 & 3 \\ 0 & 1 & 2 \\ 0 & 0 & 0 \end{bmatrix}. \end{split}\]

-Since there are only two pivots in the reduced echelon form, we know that \(\mathbf{v}_1\), \(\mathbf{v}_2\) and \(\mathbf{v}_3\) do not span the space \(\mathbb{R}^3\).
+Since there are only two pivots in the reduced echelon matrix, we know that \(\mathbf{v}_1\), \(\mathbf{v}_2\) and \(\mathbf{v}_3\) do not span the space \(\mathbb{R}^3\).

 Proposition 2.4.6